orbitdb/field-manual/05_Customizing_OrbitDB/05_AccessControllers.md

 Moderating is generally considered to be two separate tasks:
 1. Restricting the writing to a database
-2. Restricting the reading from a database and sharing of content.s
+2. Restricting the reading from a database and sharing of contents.

 In a decentralized network, sharing data is easy.
 Once any peer has some data, they